Substra/substra-documentation/docs/source/index.rst

 Substra is an open source federated learning framework.
 It provides a flexible python interface and a web app to run federated learning training at scale.

-Substra main usage is a production usage.
+Substra main usage is a production one.
 It has already been deployed and used by hospitals and biotech companies.
 Yet Substra can also be used on a single machine on a virtually splitted dataset for two use cases:
 * debugging code before launching experiments on a real network
 * performing FL simulations